tzanis-anevlavis/evrostos/README.md

 rLTL2LTL translator comes precompiled and no further action is needed.

 ### 3. Evrostos: The rLTL Verifier:
-In the `evrostos-1.0-master` directory, compile Evrostos using the following command:
+In the `evrostos-master` directory, compile Evrostos using the following command:
 `gcc -w evrostosSource.c -o evrostos`
 this will create the executable file “evrostos”.

 ### Calling Evrostos
 Running Evrostos from the terminal is care-free and straightforward.
 While in the directory
-`./evrostos-1.0-master/`
+`./evrostos-master/`
 where the executable file “evrostos” can be found, just type on the terminal:
 `./evrostos -options`
 where -options can be: